 There are many blogs that discuss miracles with a specific technique of exercise or herbal aid.
 For these, don’t break.
 While ED can be stressful and hard to speak about, there are healthy, validated ways to deal with ED.

 When coping with ED, pelvic floor exercises and aerobic exercises are a big first step.
-Chances are, you’re going to see results without taking ED drugs.
+Chances are, you’re going to see results without taking ED medications.
 Drugs such as sildenafil will keep you from solving the underlying health problems caused by ED.
 ED could be an early sign of heart problems.

-You may also have a condition that makes taking ED drugs dangerous.
+You may also have a condition that makes taking ED medications dangerous.
 For example, if you have heart disease or are taking nitrate or blood thinners, you shouldn’t take a lot of ED medications.
 Penile pumps, implants, or surgery of the blood vessel may be options in these cases.

 ED doesn’t have to run your life

 ED, by popping a pill, is not necessarily best handled.
-There are many approaches that do not require drugs to overcome ED and regain your sex life.
+There are many approaches that do not require medications to overcome ED and regain your sex life.
 Simple exercises on the pelvic floor are a great starting point.

 Kegel exercises can be done anywhere, anywhere.
 If you have a hard time remembering, put a note in your calendar.